shoganhennessy/direct-indirect-education/NOTES.md

 It feels like the metrics work for mediation methods is shoe-horned into this paper.
 Using the UK Biobank data in a section of that paper is still possible, too.
 This could then accompany a paper singling out the Vietnam draft IV, too.

+5. From Doug Miller, March 2025.
+- External literature on returns to education show that OLS estimates are, in fact, not far off real (despite concerns for Roy-style ability selection).
+A slide showing the CM results OLS + selection model, with a button for OLS vs selection-model education returns (to illustrate how I am over-coming the identification problem).
+- Consider a whisker plot, summarising correlation of Ed PGI with other PGIs, then parent differenced one no longer correlated with Ed PGI.
+- Recommends eventually controlling for other PGIs, in the analysis.

 ## General notes from faculty meetings.